-4 K between 50 and 100 hPa significant in January and February at 90% for SSU/MSU, and reaching 95% for ERA40).
+Figure 1 shows the time evolution from October to April of the ENSO zonal mean temperature anomalies at 70° N, from 100 hPa to 0.1 hPa, for the composite of the 4 warm events (top) and the 6 warm events (bottom), for both the SSU/MSU (left) and ERA40 (right) data.
+Figure 1 shows that in the case of the 4 largest ENSO events, the polar warming occurs first in the upper stratosphere (about 4 K for SSU and 8 K for ERA40, significant in December at 95%) and then descends to the lower stratosphere, characteristic of the polar night jet variability (Kuroda and Kodera, 2001).
+The warming is about 4K between 50 and 100 hPa significant in January and February at 90% for SSU/MSU, and reaching 95% in ERA40.
 In the upper stratosphere, the cooling above the warming may be a manifestation of a large-scale dynamical response involving the circulation in the mesosphere.
-Figure 1 also shows that the warming associated to ENSO is

-- reduced when considering the 6 largest ENSO events (4 K between 10 and 1 hPa; 2 K in the lower stratosphere for SSU/MSU; 6 K between 10 and 1 hPa; 2 K in the lower stratosphere for ERA40; the signal is significant at 95% in the upper stratosphere and not significant in the lower stratosphere for both the datasets).
+Figure 1 also shows that the warming associated to ENSO is reduced when considering the 6 largest ENSO events (4 K between 10 and 1 hPa; 2 K in the lower stratosphere for SSU/MSU; 6K between 10 and 1hPa; 2K in the lower stratosphere for ERA40; the signal is significant at 95% in the upper stratosphere and not significant in the lower stratosphere for both the datasets).
 This result is consistent with the fact that ENSO is weaker for the two additional cases.
-Therefore, the - 10 response is reduced and less significant due to the internal variability of the Northern polar stratosphere.
-Figure 1 also shows that the temperature response at 70° N in December, January and February is the same for ERA40 and SSU/MSU below 20 hPa, but it is about the double for ERA40 above.
-These results are in agreement with observational studies, in particular with Camp and Tung (2007) who applied a linear discrim- - 15 inant analysis on 47 years of NCEP stratospheric temperature (10-50 hPa) and found that the warm-ENSO years are 4 K significantly warmer.
-In the upper stratosphere the ENSO anomalies derived from the ERA-40 data have also been found to be larger than those derived from the NCEP/CPC (Manzini et al 2006).
-In our analysis we will focus on the region between 30 hPa and 70 hPa. - Because we are interested in changes that might be relevant for ozone, we compact the reporting of the model response to ENSO, by plotting the time evolution from October to April of the zonal mean temperature response to ENSO in the lower stratosphere (30-70 hPa) over the polar cap (70° N-90° N) as shown in Fig. 2.
+Therefore, the response is reduced and less significant due to the internal variability of the Northern polar stratosphere.
+Figure 1 also shows that the temperature response at 70° N in December, January and February is the same for ERA40 and SSU/MSU below 20 hPa, but it is about double for ERA40 above this level.
+These results are in agreement with observational studies, in particular with Camp and Tung (2007) who applied a linear discriminant analysis on 47 years of NCEP stratospheric temperature (10-50 hPa) and found that the warm-ENSO years are 4 K significantly warmer.
+In the upper stratosphere the ENSO anomalies derived from the ERA-40 data have also been found to be larger than those derived from the NCEP/CPC (Manzini et al., 2006).
+In our analysis we will focus on the region between 30 hPa and 70 hPa.

+Because we are interested in changes that might be relevant for ozone, we summarize the reporting of the model response to ENSO by plotting the time evolution from October to April of the zonal mean temperature response to ENSO in the lower stratosphere (30-70 hPa) over the polar cap $(70^{\circ} \text{ N}-90^{\circ} \text{ N})$ as shown in Fig. 2.
 The results from ERA40 and SSU shown in Fig. 2 reproduce those deduced from Fig. 1.
-In Fig. 2 - (left), one curve per model is plotted, i.e. the anomaly has been averaged over the set of multiple realizations performed by the same model, when available, in order to better compact the results.
+In Fig. 2 (left), one curve per model is plotted, i.e. the anomaly has been averaged over the set of multiple realizations performed by the same model, when available, in order to reduce the number of lines in the plot.
 In the right panels of Fig. 2 we estimate the response to ENSO, by computing the mean of all simulations and its significance, the latter estimated with a t-Student test performed over the total number (30) of available simulations.